MichaelSeeberger/humhub-ConfirmReadMessage/README.md

 # humhub-ConfirmReadMessage
-This is a module for HumHub that enables you to post messages that the users in the space to confirm this message as read.
+This is a module for HumHub that enables you to post messages that other users in the space can confirm as read.

 ## Features